cfujiname/CV/README.md

 MidiaMind GmbH - Steinfurt - Germany<br>
 • Managing the websites from different companies using SEO-Strategies, Google Analytics, Adwords<br>
 • Training interns regarding SEO

-# Education

-#### Makers Academy (August 2020 to November 2020)

-• OOP, TDD/BDD, MVC, DDD
-- OOP principles enabled us students to write clean and structured programs
-- The course focuses on TDD/BDD from the very beginning, where all the challenges need to be tested before implemented
-- MVC and CRC diagrams were tools used to work in solo and group projects
-- For group projects, we used DDD to better understand customer needs and create programs that would react well to changes over time

-• Agile/XP
-- All concepts used in Pair Programming and Group Projects to promote a good working environment and full understanding of the project

-• Ruby, Rails, JavaScript, jQuery, React, SQL
-- Most used languages and technologies during the course.
-Please see [projects](#projects) for more

-• RSpec, Jasmine, ReactDom, React Testing Library
-- Testing environments used during the course to sucessfully TDD/BDD

-#### Le Cordon Bleu London - March 2012 to December 2012

-• Diploma de Patisserie
-• Learning classic french pastry from scratch, having no previous knowledge

-#### FAE Business School (Brazil) / FH Muenster (Germany) - 2001 to 2007

-• International Businesses
-• Moving from Brazil to Germany to finish my studies.

 # Hobbies